RechieKho/ascend/docs/game-design-document.md

 boss enemy.

 #### Player's control
-Initially, there will be keys bind to these inputs:
+There will be keys bind to these inputs:

 - `Left`
 - `Right`